-Southwest announced June 13 that they have removed the Boeing 737 MAX 8 (Southwest had 34 of them) from the flight schedule through January 5, 2020.
+Southwest announced August 21 that they have removed the Boeing 737 MAX 8 (Southwest had 34 of them) from the flight schedule through January 5, 2020.
 This is an extension from the previously announced November 2.

-Southwest says you will be notified soon if a flight you’ve booked is affected.
-It sounds like they are going to make alternate flight bookings for you.
-If you don’t like the changes, you can rebook with no fees or fare differences between the same city pairs or request a refund.
+It sounds like they are going to make alternate flight bookings for you, and thus far, if customers didn’t like the changes, Southwest has allowed them to rebook with no fees or fare differences between the same city pairs or request a refund.

 10 Things You Can Do to Start Flying Free TODAY!

 Enter your email to get a free PDF that shows you 10 easy things you can do to begin your journey toward flying free RIGHT NOW!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.